as4529/gp3/README.md

 ## Overview and Installation

 gp3 currently focuses on grid structure-exploiting inference for Gaussian Process Regression with custom likelihoods and kernels.
 As of now, it supports inference via Laplace approximation and Stochastic Variational Inference.
-For usage examples, see ```examples/basic.ipynb```.
+For a basic example, see ```examples/basic.ipynb```.
+For an example of a custom likelihood see ```examples/lif.ipynb```.
 To view the notebooks with visualizations, use [nbviewer](https://nbviewer.jupyter.org/).
 Comprehensive documentation coming soon.

 gp3 is currently compatible with Python 2.7.
 Install with